rwb/lesson4/README.md

 model while the BIC would lead us to select the one-parameter model.
 Because circumstances like these can arise in practical situations, it is important to specify in advance what the criteria will be prior to analyzing the data.

+#### Assignment #2 - Due Monday 10/3/22

+1. Review the following [article](https://www.researchgate.net/profile/Alfred-Blumstein/publication/261671240_Criminal_Violence_of_NFL_Players_Compared_to_the_General_Population/links/56b407dd08ae5deb2657e8f0/Criminal-Violence-of-NFL-Players-Compared-to-the-General-Population.pdf); Note there are 509 players and 109 of the 509 players were arrested.
+Use maximum likelihood methods to calculate the arrest rate, the standard error of the arrest rate, and the 95% confidence interval for the arrest rate within this sample.
+Check on your results using the normal approximation to the binomial.
+2. Use the treatment-as-delivered data from the Minneapolis Domestic Violence Experiment to test the hypothesis that the arrest and no-arrest groups have the same failure rate.
+Use the grid-search method to calculate a likelihood ratio test; check on your results using standard logistic regression software.
+3. Determine whether the likelihood ratio test in #2 leads us to the same substantive conclusions as the AIC and BIC calculations.